Error Bars

 Make sure to note what the error bars represent #

-Above, we replaced a large amount of data with a set of bars.
-But what do these bars represent?
-There are two standards, and many other possibilities.
-The two standards are:
+In the refined plot above, we consolidated a massive volume of distinct data points into representative aggregated bars.
+But what statistical metric do these bars explicitly portray?
+There are two common standards, alongside several other context-dependent possibilities.
+The primary candidates are:

 Other ways to represent error #